Dulanji1/Dulanji1/README.md

 - 🤔 &nbsp; Exploring new technologies and developing software solutions.
 - 🎓 &nbsp; BSc (Hons) in Information Technology Specialising in Software Engineering - Sri Lanka Institute of Information Technology (SLIIT),LK
 - 🎓 &nbsp; Diploma in Computer Studies - SIKSILL Institute of Business and Technology (Saegis Campus), Lk
-- 🎓 &nbsp; Following MINERAL RESOURCES & TECHNOLOGY Degree progarmme at the faculty of SCIENCE & TECHNOLOGY in Uva Wellassa University of Sri Lanka.
-- 🎓 &nbsp; Followed diploma in “Diploma in COMPUTER STUDIES’’ at SIKSILL Institute of Business   and Technology.
-- 🎓 &nbsp; Fallowed Foundation Course in Human Resources & Management (FCHRM) at Institute for Professional Studies(IPS).
+- 🎓 &nbsp; Foundation Course in Human Resources & Management (FCHRM) - Institute for Professional Studies (IPS), LK
-- 💼 &nbsp; Working as a Software Enginer - Intern at Sri Lanka Institute of Information Technology(SLIIT) campus Malabe.
+- 💼 &nbsp; Worked as a Software Enginer - Intern at Sri Lanka Institute of Information Technology(SLIIT) campus Malabe.
 - 🌱 &nbsp; Learning more about Full-Stack Development,Mobile Application Development,Robotic and Artificial Intelligence.
 - 👯 &nbsp; I’m looking to collaborate on Open-source Projects
 - ✍️ &nbsp; I do Blog Writing as hobbies.
 You can vist and see <a href = "https://best-tech-news-blog.blogspot.com/"> best-tech-news-blog.blogspot.com </a>